carlosaln/blog/posts/2017-05-10-serverless-v1.13.0.md

 The AWS implementation of the `info` command now defines more fine-grained lifecycle events you can hook into.

-Each information group that is returned when the results are gathered exposes it's own lifecycle event:
+Each information group that is returned when the results are gathered exposes its own lifecycle event:

 ```
 -> info:info